auth0/auth0-python/README.rst

     auth0 = Auth0('myuser.auth0.com', token)

 The ``Auth0()`` object is now ready to take orders!
-Lets see how we can use this to get all available connections.
+Let's see how we can use this to get all available connections.
 (this action requires the token to have the following scope: ``read:connections``)

 .. code-block:: python